 What is the relation between Course and Credit Hour ?

 A course is typically measured in terms of number of credit hours.
 Based on the amount of work load and instruction hours, a course is assigned certain number of credit hours.
 Usually course lab work or seminars are for 1 credit.
-Basic courses may be like 1 credit or 2 credits in Undergrad.
-As you take higher level ones in Undergrad, they may be range 3 to 4 credits.
+Basic courses may be like 2 credit or 3 credits in Undergraduate level.
+Also, as you take higher level ones in Undergrad, some of them may 4 credits.
 In masters most of the courses are either 3 or 4 credits.
-In Graduate school like MS or MBA, a normal course could typically be about 3 to 4 credit hours, depending on the course weight and load.
+In Graduate school for MS or MBA, a normal course could typically be about 3 to 4 credit hours, depending on the course weight and load.

 What is Credit Hour work load, instruction time in class ?

 Student Status either Full time or Part time based on credit hours ?

 Credit hours are used in GPA calculation as well, check this article How to calculate GPA in US schools .
 You have to be very careful in choosing your course load at least in the first semester..Read this article Why NOT to take more than 3 courses in MS first semester